What Are Mortgages: How Mortgages Work Explained in Simple Terms

 Instead, you borrow money from a lender and agree to pay it back over a set period, usually 25 to 30 years.
 This agreement includes an interest rate, which means you will pay back more than you borrowed.

 To get this loan, we offer our house or land as security.
-This way, if we can’t make our monthly payments, the lender may take our mortgage deposits or property to recover their money.
-The process of applying for a mortgage involves proving your income and showing that you can afford the repayment mortgage deal.
+This way, if we can’t make our monthly payments, the lender may repossess our property to recover their money.
+Whether you’re buying a traditional home or securing a mortgage on an auction property, the process of applying for a mortgage involves proving your income and showing that you can afford the repayments.

 What is a mortgage